Trends and drivers of faunal abundance of the offshore Gulf of Mexico: Narrowing the data gap in the Gulf’s largest ecosystem component

-The Deepwater Horizon Oil Spill (DWHOS) was primarily a deep-pelagic (water column depths below 200 m) event.
+The Deepwater Horizon oil spill (DWHOS) in the Gulf of Mexico was primarily a deep-pelagic (water column depths below 200 m) event.
 Variable amounts of discharged hydrocarbons and dispersant reached the ocean surface and/or seafloor, whereas 100% occurred within the water column, with a massive plume observed within the deep-pelagic realm (centered at ~1100 m).
-The deep-pelagic habitat is by far the largest affected by the DWHOS.
-Unfortunately the paucity of information about deep-ocean ecosystems in the Gulf of Mexico (GoM) limits our ability to assess and predict the magnitude and consequences of changes to food webs and overall ecosystem structure.
+The Gulf’s deep-pelagic habitat, one of four ‘hyperdiverse’ deep-pelagic ecoregions on Earth, is by far the largest affected by the DWHOS and is the largest and least known habitat in the Gulf.
+Unfortunately, the paucity of information about deep-ocean ecosystems in the Gulf of Mexico has limited the ability to assess and predict the magnitude and consequences of changes to food webs and overall ecosystem structure.
 The likelihood of future spills, given the steady growth of oil exploration and operations, emphasizes the need to document acute and chronic effects on pelagic fauna.

-DEEPEND's four major research objectives were to:
+DEEPEND|RESTORE’s major research objectives are to:

 1) Conduct quantitative analyses of the oceanic Gulf fauna over time and space;

 2) Identify sentinel species whose abundances reflect ecosystem state in the Gulf, and possible responses to disturbance

 3) Classify pelagic habitat structure and biophysical drivers of community structure;

 4) Produce identification guides for the oceanic Gulf fauna

 5) Develop analytical indicators (e.g., biochemical markers) of oceanic ecosystem state